knowikow/ya.resourcepool.py/README.rst

 This will reduce the pool size to 50 by deallocating surplus resources when the size exceeds 100 after a ``push`` operation.

+An additional argument ``maxage`` can be used to set the maximum time a resource shall be kept in the pool.
+The ``minsize`` argument can be used to guarantee a minimal set of pooled resources, regardless of age.

 Resource alive check
 --------------------